polygon-io/client-jvm/README.md

-# Polygon Kotlin Client SDK
+# Polygon JVM Client SDK written in Kotlin

 A client SDK for Polygon.io's API usable by any JVM language (including in Android SDK version 21+)